houseabsolute/test-class-moose/README.md

 Defaults to `Test::Builder->new`.
 You can supply your own builder if you want, but it must conform to the [Test::Builder](http://search.cpan.org/perldoc?Test::Builder) interface.
 We make no guarantees about which part of the interface it needs.

+- `test_classes`

+Takes a class name or an array reference of class names.
+If it is present, only these test classes will be run.
+This is very useful if you wish to run an individual class as a test:

+    Test::Class::Moose->new(
+        test_classes => $ENV{TEST_CLASS}, # ignored if undef
+    )->runtests;

+You can also achieve this effect by writing a subclass and overriding the `test_classes` method, but this makes it trivial to do this:

+    TEST_CLASS=TestsFor::Our::Company::Invoice prove -lv t/test_classes.t

 - `include`